-367 Immediate early Sox9 expression is involved in ribosomal protein expression
+Immediate early Sox9 expression is involved in ribosomal protein expression

-368 To determine which prominent pathways link to the Sox9-dependent differential transcriptome and 369 proteome at 2 hours in differentiation, we performed pathway analyses.
-Two independent Pathway 370 analyses revealed that "Cytoplasmic Ribosomal Proteins" and "Ribosome" pathways were in the top 371 three of identified enriched pathways (Figure 4).
-This strong overrepresentation of the "Cytoplasmic 372 Ribosomal Proteins" and "Ribosome" pathways was not obvious in the Sox9-dependent differential 373 transcriptome and proteome at day 7 in differentiation (Supplementary Table 7).
-Further analysis 374 revealed the differential expression of 29 ribosomal protein encoding genes from the large (60S) 375 ribosomal subunit (Rpls) and 10 ribosomal proteins from the small (40S) ribosomal subunit (Rpss) in 376 the Sox9 knockdown condition at 2 hours in ATDC5 chondrogenic differentiation (Figure 5A and 377 Supplementary Table 2).
-In addition, the 2 hours proteomics datasets demonstrated the differential 378 expression of 5 ribosomal Rpl and Rps proteins (Figure 5A and Supplementary Table 4).
-Notably, the 379 4 overlapping mRNAs and proteins (Rps30/Fau, Avan, Eefsec, Rpl38) that were upregulated in the 380 Sox9 knockdown condition at 2 hours in ATDC5 chondrogenic differentiation (Figure 3E and Figure 381 5B, Supplementary Figure 4A) are all linked to protein translation and represent either ribosomal
+To determine which prominent pathways link to the Sox9-dependent differential transcriptome and proteome at 2 hours in differentiation, we performed pathway analyses.
+Both WikiPathways and KEGG Pathway analyses revealed that "Cytoplasmic Ribosomal Proteins" and "Ribosome" pathways were in the top three of identified enriched pathways (Figure 3).
+This strong overrepresentation of the "Cytoplasmic Ribosomal Proteins" and "Ribosome" pathways was not obvious in the Sox9-dependent differential transcriptome and proteome at day 7 in differentiation (Supplementary Table 7).
+Further analysis of the 2 hours Sox9-dependent transcriptome datasets revealed the differential expression of 29 ribosomal protein encoding genes from the large (60S) ribosomal subunit (Rpls) and 10 ribosomal proteins from the small (40S) ribosomal subunit (Rpss) in the Sox9 knockdown condition at 2 hours in ATDC5 chondrogenic differentiation (Figure 4A and Supplementary Table 2).
+In addition, the 2 hours proteomics datasets demonstrated the differential expression of 5 ribosomal Rpl and Rps proteins (Figure 4A and Supplementary Table 4).
+Notably, the 4 overlapping mRNAs and proteins (Rps30/Fau, Avan, Eefsec, Rpl38) that were found to be upregulated in the Sox9 knockdown condition at 2 hours in ATDC5 chondrogenic differentiation (Figure 2I and Figure 4B) are all linked to protein translation and represent either ribosomal protein subunits or factors with a known function in ribosome biogenesis.
+Additional factors involved in ribosome biogenesis, but only differentially expressed in either the 2 hours transcriptomics or proteomics datasets were SBDS, Nop10 and Brix1 (Supplementary Tables 2 and 3 and Figure 4B).
+Since ribosomes do not only consist of proteins, but depend on structural and catalytically active ribosomal RNAs (rRNAs), we investigated whether rRNA levels were affected by the Sox9 knockdown at 2 hours in differentiation in ATDC5.
+Expression of 18S rRNA, 28S rRNA and 5.8S rRNA was not significantly different between the conditions (Figure 4C).
+Together, these data indicate that the immediate early Sox9 expression during ATDC5 chondrogenic differentiation is involved in expression of ribosomal proteins and proteins involved in ribosome biogenesis.